IceBerG-15/IceBerG-15/README.md

 * Solving DSA👨‍💻: 1-2 hours a day with no distraction ( One or two day off a week. )
 * Read📰: Dev and UI articles daily
 * Workout🏋️‍♂️: 6 days in a row and take a day break
-* Avoid spending too much time on Youtube Entertainment☠️:
+* Avoid spending too much time on Youtube Entertainment☠️
 * Adapting the minimalism life style
 * 🔜